ibm-cloud-docs/vpc/hub-spoke-s2s-auth.md

     ```
     {: pre}

 1. To create and delete a DNS resolution binding between hub and DNS-shared VPCs across different accounts, a s2s policy must exist in the hub VPC account.
 This gives the DNS-shared VPC a `DNSBindingConnector` role on the hub VPC.
-To create the s2s policy, refer to the "Create a Policy" API.
+To create the s2s policy, refer to the `policies` method in the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy)

 ### Example request
 {: #example-req-body}